 We’ll get back to you as soon as possible.

 - Accounting, Taxation, and Reporting

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Marketing, Advertising, Sales & PR

 - Professionalism & Career Development

 What is a Balanced Matrix Organization?

-A balanced Matrix Organization is one in which a matrix management strategy is put in place to balance the level of authority between the project manager and the functional manager.
-In this situation, power or authority is shared or distributed between these two set of people, the functional managers and the project managers.
+A balanced Matrix Organization is one in which a matrix management strategy is put in place to balance the level of authority between the project group and the functional groups.
+As such, a balanced matrix organization is regarded as a two-dimensional structure of management in which the power or authority of these groups is evenly distributed.

 Academic Research on Balanced Matrix Organization